Satellize

 Satellize (formerly known as Exseed Space) is the first private Indian company to have a satellite in space.
-In December 2018, their first satellite was launched into space via SpaceX.
-They launched their second satellite, AISAT (called ExseedSat-2) for a customer, AMSAT (Radio Amateur Satellite Corporation) India on board the fourth stage of the PSLV-C45.
+In December 2018, its first satellite was launched by SpaceX.
+It launched its second satellite, AISAT (called ExseedSat-2) for a customer, AMSAT (Radio Amateur Satellite Corporation) India on board the fourth stage of the PSLV-C45.

 Exseed Innovations was started in 2017 by Mahesh Murthy, Asshar Farhan, and Kris Nair in Hyderabad.
-Its focus is on "assembly, integration, testing and operation of satellites" and seeks to "democratize space exploration".
+Its focus is on "assembly, integration, testing and operation of satellites", and it seeks to "democratize space exploration".